 The Right to File a Lawsuit

 Every state approaches wrongful death lawsuits differently.
 Some jurisdictions allow a variety of individuals to pursue wrongful death claims.
-Others have a convoluted formula to identity the one family member entitled to sue.
+Others have a convoluted formula to identify the one family member entitled to sue.
 In Virginia, only the personal representative of the decedent’s estate has the right to file a wrongful death claim.

 While most family members do not have the right to pursue legal action directly, the compensation recovered through a wrongful death claim is reserved for the decedent’s surviving heirs.
 This could include their spouse, children, grandchildren, siblings, or other family members that were financially reliant on the decedent at the time of their death.